-Christian Yelich rookie cards might not be atop the baseball hot list right now.
+Christian Yelich rookie cards might not always be the the first ones you see on the baseball hot list.
 That’s why he might be worth the investment.

-Despite an MVP caliber 2018 season and a career arc that’s trending decidedly upward, Yelich rookie and prospect cards are generally available at a low cost.
+Despite an MVP caliber 2018 season and a career arc that’s trending decidedly upward, Yelich rookie and prospect cards are generally available at a reasonable cost.
+They’ve ticked upward as he blossomed into a big-time star in 2018, but the majority of his cards remain pretty affordable.

 The Yelich File